Convent of Santa Clara of Assisi

 1996 World Monuments Watch

-Revitalizing an underserved area
+Revitalizing an Underserved Area

-World Monuments Fund is collaborating with the Office of the Historian of the City of Havana (OHCH) in the partial restoration of the first cloister of the Convent of Santa Clara, focusing on the building sections and bell tower facing Cuba and Sol streets.
+A collaboration between World Monuments Fund (WMF) and the Office of the Historian of the City of Havana (OHCH) from 2018 to 2023 saw the stabilization and partial restoration of the first cloister of the Convent of Santa Clara, focusing on the building sections and bell tower facing Cuba and Sol streets.
 The rehabilitation of Santa Clara is part of the OHCH’s ongoing campaign to revitalize Old Havana through restoration and adaptive re-use.
-The restored areas will be used as a conference center and lodging for preservation activities.

-Last updated: August 2021.
+Last updated: October 2023.

 Join us in safeguarding significant places.